-Type Condition Classification Reference Descrip tion Responsibility Where addressed MCoA Flooding E15 not exce listed in whichever flood ever eding the flood im Condition A1 or th er is greater, withi ed and constructed with the objective of spacts presented in the documents se flood impact criteria in Table 5, n and in the vicinity of the CSSI for all uding the one (1) per cent Annual AEP) flood event.
-LORAC EIS S14.5.1- states FSM is not in a flood prone area therefore the flood impact criteria is not applicable.
-Table 5: Flood Impact Crit eria Param eter Location Criteria Afflux Land zoned as residential, industrial or commercial, and Maximum 10 mm to buildings that are flood prone in existing conditions critical infrastructure No new above floor flooding Maximum 50 mm where flooding is below floor Roads level Maximum 50 mm Land zoned as rural, primary production, environment or public recreation Maximum 100 mm Velocity All areas Velocities are to remain below 1 metre per second.
-Where existing velocities exceed 1 metre per second, increase by less than 10 per cent Flood hazard Residential and commercial land No increase in the flood hazard or risk to life Roads No increase in the flood hazard or risk to life Flood duration Residential and commercial buildings No increase to duration of above floor flooding
+Туре Condition Classification Reference Descrip tion Responsibility Where addressed MCoA Flooding E15 not exce listed in whichev flood eve Exceeda eeding the flood im Condition A1 or the er is greater, withi , LORAC EIS S14.5.1- states FSM is not in a flood prone area therefore the flood impact criteria is not applicable.
+Param eter Location Criteria Afflux Land zoned as residential, industrial or commercial, and Maximum 10 mm to buildings that are flood prone in existing conditions critical infrastructure No new above floor flooding Maximum 50 mm where flooding is below floor Roads level Maximum 50 mm Land zoned as rural, primary production, environment or public recreation Maximum 100 mm Velocity All areas Velocities are to remain below 1 metre per second.
+Where existing velocities exceed 1 metre per second, increase by less than 10 per cent Flood hazard Residential and commercial land No increase in the flood hazard or risk to life Roads No increase in the flood hazard or risk to life Flood duration Residential and commercial buildings No increase to duration of above floor flooding Roads No more than 1 hour increase